 Your organizer is Marvin Johnston KE6HTS (photo at right).
-His plan is to have a full 2-meter course Saturday morning and a full 80-meter course on Sunday morning.
+The first practice will be foxoring on Friday afternoon.
+There will be a full 2-meter course Saturday morning, sprints on Saturday afternoon and a full 80-meter course on Sunday morning.
 Course setters are to be determined.
-If time permits and there is enough help, there will be a sprint or foxoring course on Saturday afternoon.
-That will be followed by a Santa Barbara style tri-tip barbecue supper prepared by Marvin.
+On Saturday evening, there will be a Santa Barbara style tri-tip barbecue supper prepared by Marvin.
+On Sunday after the 80m event, there will be an optional farewell lunch in Gorman.

 An excellent course map by the Los Angeles Orienteering Club will be provided for each event.
-There will be a nominal donation of $8 per person to cover the maps, barbecue and other expenses.
+Marvin requests a nominal donation of $8 per person to cover the maps, the Saturday barbecue and other expenses.

 Mount Pinos terrain is mostly runable forest.
 The air is clear and there is no poison oak.
 Scoring will be electronic.
 If you have an "e-stick," be sure to bring it.

-Please be on time for this event.
-The starts for all courses will only be open long enough to get everyone going (about 30 minutes).
+Please be on time for these courses.
+The starts will only be open long enough to get everyone going (about 30 minutes).
 We will try to monitor 146.52 MHz simplex for incoming ham operators, but may not be able to hear you if you're not close by.

 Directions: Take the Frazier Park exit from Interstate 5 and go west on Frazier Mountain Park Road.
 Continue 8 miles, passing Frazier Park and Lockwood Valley Road (which is your last chance for supplies and water).
 Four miles beyond the Lockwood Valley turnoff, stay left at the fork onto Mt Pinos Road.
 (If you reach Pine Mountain Club, you went the wrong way, so turn around and go back to the fork.)
 Go another five climbing, winding miles to McGill Campground on your right or continue to the announced gathering point.
 Forest Service Adventure Passes are not required for this area, but there is a day-use fee for vehicle parking at McGill Campground.